-Sometimes in Azure DevOps, you have a project that’s being built with certain .NET version.
-It’ll require that particular SDK version, and most typically that is defined in global.json file.
-However, if you also need to install a certain .NET tool, running dotnet tool install MyBuildTool will fail.
-And it’ll fail before it actually tries to install the version of the tool you wanted to!
-This article explains how to…Continue reading How to avoid global.json version conflicts in Azure DevOps
+In Azure DevOps, you sometimes have a project that’s being built with a certain .NET version.
+It’ll require that particular SDK version, and most typically that is defined in the global.json file.
+However, if you also need to install a certain .NET tool, running dotnet tool install MyBuildTool will fail.…Continue reading How to avoid global.json version conflicts in Azure DevOps

 This article explains a curious workaround that I figured out.
-In case you need a way to force appsettings s changes to be reflected in some libraries you need in your application, even if they don’t support any configuration after application startup.
-Problem Normally, a .NET application loads the configuration – environment variables, appsettings.json files, wherever your secrets come from and all the other good stuff – when it’s started,…Continue reading How to replace and reload application settings changes in .NET?
+In case you need a way to force app setting changes to be reflected in some libraries you need in your application, even if they don’t support any configuration after application startup.
+Problem Normally, a .NET application loads the configuration…Continue reading How to replace and reload application settings changes in .NET?

-This is something that comes up pretty often – when you’re building an application, or maybe a library you’re sharing as a NuGet package to your friends: You’ll need to share a dependency or two with your particular package, and you don’t want your end users having to reference those libraries, too.
-Sounds easy, right?
-But alas, it’s not as simple as one would like :) (Well, unless you’re happy…Continue reading How to copy dependent assemblies to the bin folder on build?
+This is something that comes up pretty often – when you’re building an application, or maybe a library you’re sharing as a NuGet package to your friends: You’ll need to share a dependency or two with your particular package, and you don’t want your end users having to reference those…Continue reading How to copy dependent assemblies to the bin folder on build?

 This article explains how to loop through all supported cultures on any given machine that’s able to run .NET.
 The code sample is in C# and outputs an HTML table you can copy – but obviously you can adapt it to your needs!
 This was something I needed to support…Continue reading Experiment: DateTime formats